 The service has embraced the ambitions of the Scottish Patient Safety Programme and has been a key contributor to improvements in patient safety both locally and on the national stage.
-Work undertaken to introduce post-incident debriefing, for example, has led to a significant reduction in incidents of violence or aggression.
-We will be further developing our programme of patient safety work over the next year and investing in our staff's access to training in improvement methodology.
+Work undertaken to introduce a new clinical model, enables patients to progress from admission to discharge through four distinct clinical sub specialties.
+We will be further developing our programme of patient focused improvements following the launch of the Clinical Care Policy earlier in the year and investing in our staff's access to training in improvement methodology.